AdysTech/InfluxDB.Client.Net/README.md

 8. Query for all Continuous Queries
 9. Create a new Continuous Query
 10. Drop continuous queries
+11. Chunked queries

 To be added are

-a.
-Query for all tags, their unique values
+1. Query for all tags, their unique values
-b.
-Chunking support for queries
-c.
-Deleting data, currently drop queries can be fired to delete data
+2. Deleting data, currently drop queries can be fired to delete data

 ####  Nuget
 1. .Net 4.5.1 > [AdysTech.InfluxDB.Client.Net](https://www.nuget.org/packages/AdysTech.InfluxDB.Client.Net)